LABHR/octohatrack/README.md

 Because GitHub doesn't have an API endpoint for being able to parse gollum-based repo-wikis, I've had to default to cloning repos locally and parsing via gitpython.

-If there are issues cloning the wiki, or other issues, it shouldn't break an octohatrack run, but if you do encounter issues, please [log an issue](https://github.com/LABHR/octohatrack/issues/new), and be sure to include platform information (this functionality has been tested on Mac OSX Yosemite and Ubuntu Xeniel)
+If there are issues cloning the wiki, or other issues, it shouldn't break an octohatrack run, but if you do encounter issues, please [log an issue](https://github.com/LABHR/octohatrack/issues/new), and be sure to include platform information (this functionality has been tested on Mac OSX Yosemite and Ubuntu Xenial)

 ## To do